FnSK4R17s/Testing-Mixed-Precision-Training-Using-Pytorch-Lightning-and-Segmentation-Models/README.md

     ├── encoders.py     - redundant file will be used in future.
     ├── folds.py     - this file created folds for cross validation.
     ├── Lightning_module.py     - this file contains the Lightinig Module.
+    ├── Lightning_trainer.py     - run this file to train the model.
     ├── Lightning_tester.py     - this file is used to evaluate the trained model.
     ├── model_dispatcher.py     - this file contains model definitions.
     ├── ND_Crossentropy.py     - helper function for loss function.